ilovehackathons/tchain/assets/guides/markdown/ad-blocker.md

 ---
-title: Install an ad blocker
+title: Mining on Bitcoin
-category: digital
+category: Degen
 ---

-# Install an ad blocker
+# Mining on Bitcoin

 All modern browser like Firefox, Safari, Chrome... let users the possibility to install add-ons, also name plugins or extensions.